-Goldman Sachs Group Inc. (GS), JPMorgan Chase & Co.
-(JPM) and other firms may have until January to register swap-dealing units subject to the highest collateral and conduct standards under U.S. efforts to cut risk in the $648 trillion market.
+Goldman Sachs Group Inc. (GS:US), JPMorgan Chase & Co.
+(JPM:US) and other firms may have until January to register swap-dealing units subject to the highest collateral and conduct standards under U.S. efforts to cut risk in the $648 trillion market.

 The Commodity Futures Trading Commission set in motion a series of Dodd-Frank Act rules this week when it published a regulation effective Oct.
 12 determining when trades will be considered swaps.
 Under a separate CFTC timetable, dealers may get until at least January to register.

 “You don’t start counting your dealer positions until Oct.
 12,” Andrea S. Kramer, a Chicago-based partner and head of the financial products, trading and derivatives group at law firm McDermott Will & Emery LLP, said yesterday in a telephone interview.
 “It would make no sense to apply the rules on the same day you start counting dealer positions.”

 Steven Adamske, the CFTC’s spokesman, declined to comment.